NVIDIA/spark-rapids/docs/compatibility.md

 Dates are partially supported but there are some known issues:

-- Only the default `dateFormat` of `yyyy-MM-dd` is supported.
+- Only the default `dateFormat` of `yyyy-MM-dd` is supported in Spark 3.1.x.
 The query will fall back to CPU if any other format is specified ([#9667](https://github.com/NVIDIA/spark-rapids/issues/9667))
 - Strings containing integers with more than four digits will be parsed as null ([#9664](https://github.com/NVIDIA/spark-rapids/issues/9664)) whereas Spark versions prior to 3.4